cyclus/cyclus.github.com/source/user/tutorial/add_reg_inst.rst

 You are now ready to generate a full |Cyclus| input file.

-1. Save your input file as 'cyclus_intro_file.xml'
+1. Save your input file as 'tutorial_oncethrough.xml'

 Check: Full Input File